devBanner/devBanner_Frontend/README.md

+### UPDATE
+Back-end servers are down.
+If you want to create a banner, you must build the project yourself.

+Please follow the instructions below.
+1. Click the GitHub icon marked as 2 in the bottom of the website.
+2. Clone the repository with git.
+3. Install .NET Core libraries, as well as IIS.
+(You need Visual Studio to build the project and install dependencies.)
+4. Select the solution file, and edit the launchSettings.json file located under devRantBanner/Properties.
+5. Click the Green Play button in Visual Studio marked either as your browser name (e.g. Chrome) or IIS Express.
+6. Voila!

+We are sorry for the inconvenience caused.
+If you get stuck or have some questions or suggestions, please open an issue in the appropriate repository or drop me an email at <cozyplanes@tuta.io> .
+Thank you.

 # devBanner Front-end repository (WEB)
 Responsive front-end in development.
 If you can contribute, please make a PR.
 We appreciate it.